Hemlock woolly adelgid: Significance

 Hemlock is a vital component of the New England forest system, and is the third-most prevalent tree in Vermont.
 It provides protection from erosion along stream banks, food for deer and wildlife, and shelter for deer in winter.
 The tree is also valued both as an ornamental and as an important source of lumber.
 Unlike the balsam woolly adelgid that attacked only mature balsam fir, HWA infests hemlocks of all ages.
 Where hemlocks occur in pure stands in that region, the most commonly observed tree species to succeed it is black (sweet) birch.
 In the southern extreme of its range, hemlock typically occurs not in pure stands, but in linear riparian areas and other moist sites.
-Succession in these areas is affected by the presence of Rhododendron maximum, which often coexists with hemlock, and because of a combination of influences restricts regeneration to shade and otherwise understory-tolerant plant species.
+Succession in these areas is affected by the presence of Rhododendron maximum, which often coexists with hemlock, because a combination of influences restricts regeneration to shade and otherwise understory-tolerant plant species.
 Major changes in ecosystem structure and function, including hydrologic processes, are expected with the loss of hemlock.

 Loss of the eastern and Carolina hemlock from hemlock woolly adelgid infestation will likely result in many ecological shifts in eastern North America.
 The understory of hemlock forests is characterized as dark, damp, and cool and is an ideal habitat for various other organisms.
 The moist environment is preferred by many native amphibian species, particularly newts and salamanders.
 Some species of birds have close association with the hemlock, especially during mating and nesting periods.
 Aquatic systems adjunct to hemlock stands are also affected by the trees' decline.
 Brook trout is a native fish species to the eastern United States and is known to prefer the cool, shaded streams of hemlock forests during spawning events.
 Vulnerable animal populations are expected to diminish as a result of loss of hemlock habitat to the invasive hemlock woolly adelgid.